What to Do in a Pesticide Emergency

 - Documentation that the damage was caused by the applicator's use of a pesticide:

-- Residue analyses.
-These should be performed by the state agency, but if they do not respond promptly, then the analyses won't be worth anything.
+- residue analyses, which should be performed by the state agency.
+Note that if they do not respond promptly, the analyses won't be worth anything.
 In that case, the samples you collected may need to be analyzed.
 The state health agency can supply a list of laboratories that can do the analysis.
-Be sure that the lab tells you the detection level for their method.
-Be sure that the lab can analyze for the pesticide involved in the type of material (soil, plant or animal tissue, water) that you have.
-More information about choosing labs is available from this article or you may e-mail us or NCAP.
+Be sure that the lab tells you the detection level for their method, and that the lab can analyze for the pesticide involved in the type of material (soil, plant or animal tissue, water) that you have.
+More information about choosing labs is available from this article or you may e-mail us.

 - County agents can give an estimate of the value of shade trees and ornamentals.